nickmomrik/pi-ad2/README.md

 # Pi AD2
 A replacement monitor for the Schwinn Airdyne AD2, built for a Raspberry Pi.
+It actually can run completely fine on a Mac as well, where I'm doing all of my development.

 # Requirements
 Uses [ClapDetector](https://github.com/tom-s/clap-detector), which requires `sox`.
 See the ClapDetector instructions for installing `sox` on Linux or Mac.